MadStu/connect-4-plus/README.md

 - Maximum points are granted to the user based upon the amount of free squares in that board size, user level and whether they're playing in hard mode.

-- A column number is then requested for input with error feedback given if the user does not enter an integer value, or if their integer doesn't fall within the range (depending on active number of columns).
+- A column number is then requested for input with error feedback given if the user does not enter an integer, or if their column choice doesn't fall within the range available (depending on active number of columns).

 - If that input is valid, the next check is to see if the requested column is available.
 The user is told if the column is full and requested to input again.

-- Once a valid input and a free column is chosen, the animation of the disc drop is found.
-The animation also actively checks with each frame to see if the next square down is the bottom.
+- Once a valid input and a free column is chosen, the animation of the disc drop is called.
+The animation also actively checks with each frame to see if the next square down is the bottom of the column.

 - When the disc has reached the bottom, there is then a check to see if there is a connect 4 winner.
 This same function also checks for 3 in a line of 4, and if in hard mode, 2 in a line of 4 discs which have the potential of winning.

-- If there is a 2 or 3 potential winner, then one of the free squares is checked to see if it has a support disc underneath it (not an empty square under the potential winning square).
+- If there is a 2 or 3 potential winner, then the free squares are checked to see if it has a support disc underneath it (not an empty square under the potential winning square).

 - If the empty square is found to have a supporting square then Hal (the computer player) remembers that column for his next move.

-- Points are now deducted from the user's currect score.
-Every move they make will deduct BASE_POINTS * the current user level (multiplied by 2 if in hard mode).
+- Points are now deducted from the user's current score.
+Every move they make will deduct the configurable BASE_POINTS multiplied by the current user level (then multiplied by 2 if in hard mode).
+Example if BASE_POINTS = 2, you're on level 3 and you're playing in hard mode, the points deducted per move would be 12 ((2 * 3) * 2).

 - The updated game board with current points are displayed.

 - The active player is then switched and the computer is called upon to take a turn.

-- Hal the computer will choose a random column unless a column has already been flagged as a potential connect 4.
+- Hal will then choose a random column unless a column has already been flagged as a potential connect 4.

 - Hal's turn then goes through the same process as the user.
 Checking if the column is empty, the disc animation, checking for the bottom, checking for winning lines and updating any potential connect 4's before handing back control to the user.

 - Users also have the option of using a cheat code.
-If they enter "88" as the column number then they'll be displayed one of two messages.
+If they enter "88" as the column number then one of the following actions will be taken.
   - If there hasn't been any potentially winning connect 4 lines:
-    - User is told that cheaters never prosper.
+    - User is told that cheats never prosper.
     - Points are deducted from the user total.
   - If a potential column HAS been found:
     - User is told that column.